CSCfi/csc-user-guide/docs/data/Allas/hpc-archive.md

 ```text
 a-get --s3cmd hpca-some_rand_string/file_name
 ```
-If you want to move some file from `hpca-` bucket to some other bucket, it is recommended, that you first dowload the object to the scratch area of Puhti and then upload the data with normal a-put or rclone commands to Allas
+If you want to move some file from `hpca-` bucket to some another bucket, it is recommended, that you first dowload the object to the scratch area of Puhti and then upload the data with normal a-put or rclone commands to Allas